 A hotfix lifecycle is useful when you have a critical bug-fix that needs to be deployed quickly.
 In this scenario, lower environments such as Development and Testing are skipped.

-It's recommended to follow good deployment practices and validate any changes before pushing to production.
+It's recommended to follow good deployment practices and validate any changes before pushing them to production.
 To match this, a hotfix lifecycle usually has just two phases, Staging and Production.
-Software with the bug fix is validated in Staging, and then promoted to Production.
+Software with the bug fix is validated in Staging and then promoted to Production.
 Your lifecycle may be different to reflect how you decide to handle hotfixes.

 Octopus 2019.10 introduced Runbooks as an alternative to having a maintenance lifecycle.
 They allow you to automate routine maintenance and emergency operations tasks.

 A Maintenance lifecycle can be used for projects that run maintenance tasks such as backups or software upgrades.
 This lifecycle can be used for any tasks that you want to run regularly with the same benefits that Octopus provides for your application deployments.

 It typically consists of just one phase and one environment, also called Maintenance.
 You can include this environment in all deployment targets you want to run these tasks against.
 You can also split them up into the Development, Testing, Staging, and Production environments if you want to run the tasks for targets in those environments at different times.

 When configuring your lifecycles, here are some tips to consider:

 - Update the default lifecycle to define the phases you need.
 This makes configuring and maintaining your Octopus Server easier.